-The XIIIa was a research glider built to test the low speed behaviour of the very advanced “b” version: a supersonic flying wing fighter in 1946 !!!.
-Anyway, Reimar Horten always used a glider aircraft first to test his ideas.
-Always resourceful, he modified a pair of his Ho III wings and mounted them with a 60º angle onto a new central section.
-The pilot was seated in an gondola placed, incredibly, at the apex of the trailing edge.
+The XIIIa was a research glider built to test the low speed behaviour of the very advanced “b” version: a supersonic flying wing fighter for 1946 !!!
+Nothing strange in Reimar Horten use a glider for this testbed, he always employed glider aircraft first to test his ideas.
+Always resourceful, he modified a pair of his Ho III wings and mounted them with a 60º angle into a new central section.
+The pilot was seated in a gondola placed, incredibly, at the apex of the trailing edge.

 It was very challenging to fly, but promising enough to continue with the project.

--The outrageously French 4-engined Farman F.121 (ex F3X) Jabiru with its low aspect ratio wing and ugliness trademarks in the foreground.
+-The outrageously French four-engined Farman F.121 (ex F3X) Jabiru with its low aspect ratio wing and trademark ugliness s in the foreground.

--And last but not less,a very Germanic,and metallic, Rohrbach Ro VIII Roland I of Lufthansa….they sure longed for some stability employing that huge wing dihedral angle.
+-And last but not least a very Germanic, and metallic, Rohrbach Ro VIII Roland I of Lufthansa….they sure longed for some stability employing that huge wing dihedral angle.